talazad0/talazad0/README.md

-### Hi there 👋
+Hi, I'm Tim

 <!--
 **talazad0/talazad0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I am a junior full stack developer, living in London, England.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a step tracker including the ability to set daily goals
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on improving my JavaScript and other multi use programming languages
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...